 Environmental Impacts A portion of the West Credit River Wetland Complex is in close proximity (approximately 20m) to the proposed site.
 An existing road lies between the proposed site and the watercourse.
 There were no species of concern at the site or within the watercourse close to the site.
-The Natural Sciences Report specifies that the pumping station at this site should be designed so as to maintain the existing wetland hydrology.
+The Natural Sciences Report specifies that the numerical station of this site aboutd be designed as as to maintain the existing watercourse. pumping station at this site should be designed so as to maintain the existing wetland hydrology.
 In addition, any tree removals necessary for the construction of an SPS at this site should be completed outside of the migratory bird season.
 This site is partly located in the flood plain of the West Credit River and will require special construction to ensure that it is accessible during flood events.
 The top of all chambers constructed at this location should be above the flood plain.
 Heritage and Archeological Impacts This location has been identified as a site with potential archaeological significance.
 As such, a stage 2 test pit survey will be required prior to construction at the site Geotechnical Impacts Indications from borehole information are that this site provides suitable foundation conditions for a Sewage Pump Station